lugovskovp/FreeCAD-.step/content/DS1023-connector-F PBS-PBD-ect.md

 - ***`Qty contacts X`*** - quantity of contact in row to export.
 - ***`Qty contacts Y`*** - same in columns.

 All changes in all parts (3D view, draw, ect.) will appear after "**F5**" button pressing.
-Or immidiatly after editing.
+Or immediatly after editing.

 [Up](#example)